DiogoRHJMatos/COM525AE1/README.md

 The login page is an important design component of any modern website, it is a powerful tool that can help shape the user experience.

-Since nowadays, almost everything on the web requires the user to have an account to access a service, it is mandatory to inspire a sense of security (Amelia, data).
+Since nowadays, almost everything on the web requires the user to have an account to access a service, it is mandatory to inspire a sense of security (Amelia, 2021).
 If this component is poorly designed, it will be perceived by the user as something sketchy and untrustful.

-According to Rebeka Costa(data), a login design should be both easy to understand and require no thoughts from the user.
+According to Rebeka Costa (2020), a login design should be both easy to understand and require no thoughts from the user.

 ### Evaluation of guidelines